Learn how the web has expanded music videos from music marketing and music promotion tools to fanbase engagement & brand building.

 For a while, the quality of the music video itself was still driving and determining the level of engagement, viral effect and rising number of views.
 Less concerned with the artistic nature of a video, but more the ‘stickiness’ of its content – similar in many ways to pop music.
 Catchy dance routines and humorous concepts helped to drive popularity.

 Now we’ve reached a time when anybody can create and upload a video, viewers are becoming used to a certain level of ‘YouTube quality’.
-The visuals are once more less important – the video is being used primarily to promote and engage.
+The visuals are once more less important – the music video is being used primarily for music promotion and fanbase engagement.
 This time around, there are a few differences.

 You may also like: How to Get More YouTube Views to Your Music Video